Does Will Smith Have Siblings?

 Q: Are Will Smith’s siblings involved in the entertainment industry?

-A: No, Will Smith’s siblings have chosen to lead private lives away from the entertainment industry.
+A: While Ellen Smith has made occasional appearances alongside her brother, Pamela and Harry Smith have chosen to lead private lives away from the entertainment industry.